Get insider access

 3. Best Budget Gaming Earbuds

-If you want something more budget-friendly, check out the TRUTHEAR x Crinacle ZERO.
+Check out the TRUTHEAR x Crinacle ZERO if you want something more budget-friendly.
 Unlike the previous picks, these buds are wired-only and lack a mic, and you won't find any companion app or software to add more customization to your gameplay audio.
 Don't let that stop you, though!
 If you already use a standalone mic or don't need to talk with others, their excited sound makes them a solid choice for gamers.
 Out of the box, these buds deliver extra thump and boom to help emphasize low-end sound effects like explosions.
-There's also a bit of added brightness to help dialogue and instruments stand out from the mix and retain their clarity.
+There's also a bit of added mid-range and treble to help dialogue and instruments stand out from the mix and retain their clarity.

 They have a braided audio cable, which can be detached and replaced if it gets damaged.
 They're also lightweight and comfortable and come with a variety of tip options to help you get the best fit possible.
 Fans of the original ZERO may also be interested in the TRUTHEAR x Crinacle ZERO: RED.
-They deliver a more neutral bass and have a more balanced sound overall than their blue counterpart, which can be good for dialogue-centric games.
+They deliver a flatter bass and mid-range response, which some gamers might prefer.
 Whether you go with the original ZERO or the new RED is ultimately up to your audio tastes, though, as the two buds otherwise have a similar fit and feel.

 See our review